What is a Slab?

-Slab which is provided below the washrooms to hide the sewage pipes or sewerage pipes is called Sunken slab.
-Since the pipes that carry water are concealed below the floor, care has to be taken to avoid leakage problems.
+The slab which is provided below the washrooms to hide the sewage pipes or sewerage pipes is called Sunken slab.
+In this type, the pipes that carry water are concealed below the floor.
+Special care has to be taken to avoid leakage problems.
 After casting sewage pipes in the slab the slab is filled with coal or broken pieces of bricks.
-There are two types of the sunken slab.
+There are two types of sunken slab.

 The slab which is provided below the normal floor level at a depth of 200mm to 300 mm and filled with broken pieces of bricks is called Sunken slab.

 The Slab which is provided above the normal floor level at a height of 200mm to 300mm and filled with coal or broken pieces of bricks called Sunken slab.

 Room Chajja or Loft :

 This kind of chajja (Slab) is provided in drawing rooms and kitchen for storing House material.
 The usual difference between low roof slab and Room chajja is Low roof slab hides house material and whereas Room Chajja or Loft doesn’t hide house material they are open and provided above the door side.
 This is one of the types of concrete slabs.

 The slab is provided in the kitchen for its platform.
 For placing stove and other kitchen, material is called Kitchen Slab.
 It has a breadth of 0.5m and length of wall and thickness is 2″.

 - Lintels are provided Inside building above the doors and windows to re direct the top load.
 There are two types of lintels.

 - Pre cast Lintels: Lintels which are manufactured in factories is called Pre cast Lintels.